Vice Provost of Research

 Office of Research & Creative Activity

-TCU’s research agenda ensures that our work has vital impact on the world around us, as well as on the student experience through tangible engagement and active participation with faculty — a defining characteristic of our learning environment.
-TCU’s Office of Research assists faculty with proposal development, identification of possible funding sources, and research compliance.
+The Office of Research and Creative Activity assists TCU faculty with developing proposals, identifying funding sources, and adhering to research compliance.
+The office ensures that our faculty’s work has vital impact on the world around us, as well as on our student experience through tangible engagement and active participation with faculty — a defining characteristic of TCU’s learning environment.

 Sponsored Programs

-The Office of Sponsored Programs provides information, personal assistance, services and programs to faculty seeking financial support for scholarly endeavors.
+The Office of Sponsored Programs provides information, assistance, services and programs to faculty seeking financial support for scholarly endeavors, both internal and external.

 Research Compliance and Integrity

-Research Compliance and Integrity assists TCU researchers with meeting professional, regulatory, and university requirements.
-They oversee key compliance programs to assure responsible conduct of research and integrity, and manage all research policies and procedures, research committees, and research technology and innovation.
+Research Compliance and Integrity assists TCU researchers with meeting professional, regulatory and university requirements.
+The office oversees key compliance programs to assure responsible conduct of research and integrity, and manages all research policies and procedures, research committees, and research technology and innovation.